merosenlund/Engineer-Journal/Template.md

-# Core Concepts from Spring
+# Core Concepts from Sprint